RocketChat/RC4Conferences/README.md

 ### RTMP Server URI

+#### <ins>Twitch RTMP URI</ins>

-Steps to get a RTMP server URI:
+Steps to get a RTMP server URI on Twitch:
 1. Go [here](https://stream.twitch.tv/ingests/) and choose the best server, which would be at the top of the list of items which would be for me `rtmp://bom01.contribute.live-video.net/app/{stream_key}`
 2. Replace the `stream_key` with the key you get from [here](https://www.twitch.tv/broadcast/dashboard/streamkey) it would be a long string e.g., `live_782944617_qB6DwHtSgAMc5i9Vf2kuW21tJwIHZb`
 3. Now the stream URI becomes `rtmp://bom01.contribute.live-video.net/app/live_782944617_qB6DwHtSgAMc5i9Vf2kuW21tJwIHZb`, which you will use for `NEXT_PUBLIC_ROCKET_CHAT_GREENROOM_RTMP`.

+#### <ins>Vimeo RTMP URI</ins>

+To get the RTMP URI on the Vimeo platform, follow the steps mentioned in their [article](https://help.livestream.com/hc/en-us/articles/360002069647-Finding-the-RTMP-URL-and-Stream-Key-for-My-Event) it is explained the best in there.

-4. Now, since this is a third-party service, any stream you do on the greenroom page will be visible on the Twitch dashboard.
+>Now, since these custom RTMP URIs are provided by a third-party service, any stream you do on the greenroom page will be visible on the Twitch, Vimeo dashboard.
-5. We are open to contributions for embedding this stream e.g., Twitch, Vimeo in RC4Conferences.
+We are open to contributions for embedding this stream e.g., Twitch, Vimeo in RC4Conferences.

 Thank you!